tetyanaloskutova/remote-works/docs/integrations/seo.rst

 Search Engine Optimization (SEO)
 ================================

-Out of the box Saleor will automatically handle certain aspects of how search engines see and index your products.
+Out of the box Remote-works will automatically handle certain aspects of how search engines see and index your products.

 Sitemaps
 --------